-We will do all we can to ensure you get your choices but it cannot be guaranteed.
+No. We will do all we can to ensure you get your choices but it cannot be guaranteed.
 Most students do have their first choices met.
 There are a number of reasons for not getting your choices:

+\[

+\text{\text{Too few people might opt for a subject so no class can be created}

+\]

-- > Too few people might opt for a subject so no class can be created - More people opt for a subject than can be in a class e.g. we cannot place over 20 students into a Food Technology class due to the number of ovens and workstations available.
-If forty students opt, two classes of twenty can be created, but if twenty-one students opt for it only twenty will get their option choice.
-Decisions will be based on suitability of a subject for a student and aptitude.
+More people opt for a subject than can be in a class e.g., we cannot place over 30 students

+More people opt for a subject than can be in a class e.g., we cannot place over 30 students into a Computing class due to the number of PCs available.
+If enough students opt for this we can create a second class